Powered by SchoolDash

 Gedling Road, Arnold, Gedling Road,, Nottingham NG5 6NZ

 Arnold Hill Spencer Academy is a non-selective academy.
-It has about 1,570 boys and girls aged between 11 and 18.
+It has about 1,560 boys and girls aged between 11 and 18.
 In January 2023 the school was rated ‘Requires Improvement’ by Ofsted.
-The present school opened in 2018.

-Particular strengths include Environment, Attendance, Disadvantaged pupils and Admissions.
-Relative weaknesses include Finances, Sixth form and Representation.
+Particular strengths include Environment, Sixth form, Progress and Attainment.
+Relative weaknesses include Finances and Representation.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.